ibm-cloud-docs/cloud-infrastructure/mysql-db-migration-script-python.md

 Complete the following steps to mount the {{site.data.keyword.cos_short}} bucket:

 1. Enter the {{site.data.keyword.cos_short}} bucket name; for example, `my-db-bucket`.
-This is the name of the bucket that's already been provisioned.
+The bucket must already be provisioned.
 2. Enter the {{site.data.keyword.cos_short}} endpoint, which is the location of the bucket; for example, `https://s3.dal.us.cloud-object-storage.appdomain.cloud`.
 For more information, see [Endpoints and storage locations](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints).
 3. Enter your {{site.data.keyword.cloud_notm}} API key.
-For more information, see [Creating an {{site.data.keyword.cloud_notm}} API key](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key){: external}.
+For more information, see [Creating an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.

 ### Source server details
 {: #source-server-details}

 After you mount your {{site.data.keyword.cos_short}} bucket, you need to provide your source server details:

-1. Enter the source server IP address or hostname (this is the MySQL database that needs to be migrated).
+1. Enter the source server IP address or hostname.
+The source server is the MySQL database that needs to be migrated.
 2. Enter the source server login credentials.
 The script needs to authenticate with the username and password.
 The user privileges should be equivalent to the `root`.

 ### Source server database details
 {: #source-server-db-details}

-1. Enter the source server MySQL connection details (username for the MySQL application, which is `root` by default).
+1. Enter the source server MySQL connection details, such as the username for the MySQL application, which is `root` by default.
 2. Enter your password for MySQL, which authenticates you to perform actions on the MySQL database that you want to migrate.
 3. Enter the database name that you want to migrate.